Film transition: Invisible cut

 Like the match cut, the invisible cut attempts to join two shots with similar frames together.
 The invisible cut, however, is designed to completely hide the transition from the audience.
 The audience can deduce a cut has occurred, but it would have a hard time pinpointing the exact moment.
 For example, if a character walks towards the camera, completely covering it, the cut is introduced when the back of the character is shown walking away.
 The invisible cut can also be hidden by a whip pan, entering/leaving a very dark or very light environment, or by an object crossing the screen.

 Parallel editing cut

 For example, imagine an action scene where a villain is chasing the hero of the film.
 To spend the entire chase scene trying to keep both the hero and the villain in the frame at the same time will become very difficult and un-engaging after a while.
 A better way to approach this problem is through the use of parallel cutting.
 In this example, the scene would consist of several shots of the hero running in one direction, and some shots of the villain running in the same direction.
 Perhaps the hero looks back, out of frame, at his pursuer.
 At this point, the editor would insert a shot of the villain.
 Neither character occupies the same screen space, yet the audience still understands that one is chasing the other.
-This technique is parodied in the film "Naked Gun 2½" where the editing swaps between showing the hero and the villain firing at each other, then finally in a long shot we realize they are in fact only about four feet away from each other.